w-yeehong/tp/docs/UserGuide.md

 Expected Outcome:<br>
 * The result box displays the message, "Tasks before the due date found.".
-* Tasks before and including 12 January 2021 can now be found in the list of tasks in **Covigent**
+* Tasks before and including 12 January 2021 can now be found in the list of tasks in Covigent

+_Written by: Wai Lok_

 ### 5.5 View help: `help`